-Funding Sources:
+Potential funding sources:

 City of Spokane

 Department of Ecology

 Environmental Protection Agency

 Partner Organization in-kind contributions

-Related Activities:
+Related Activities: B6

 D6.
 Align PCB Standards between Environmental Programs

 Problem Statement: PCB in the environment is regulated by a variety of regulatory programs, all with a specific set of PCB standards.
 Different methodologies are used to detect PCB in the forms of Aroclors, homologs, and congeners.
 These methodologies are then used to interpret compliance with PCB requirements.
 A better understanding is needed of PCB standards and program-specific methodologies and how they relate to the water quality goal for the Spokane River.